Our Toddler Room...

 A little bit about us

-The Discoverer’s room is divided into two main areas, indoor and outdoor.
+The Toddler room is led by Nikki Ingham and the team are: Pauline Pickles, Soraya Robinson and Lily Taylor.
+The room is divided into two main areas, indoor and outdoor.
 This has free flow access into each other to provide plenty of room for your child to explore and mix together learning through play; however we will sometimes close the connecting doors to allow for group times.

 Our priority is to provide a calm, caring and nurturing environment for your child, where they can develop positive attachments and form their first relationships with peers and adults.